Bangladesh Coast Guard: Role and mission

 Over 90% of Bangladesh's exports and imports pass through two seaports at Chittagong and Mongla.
 Sea-lines communication to these two seaports are the lifelines of the Bangladeshi economy.
 UNCLOS 1982 has made provision for sovereign rights for exploration and exploitation of living and non-living resources in the Bangladesh exclusive economic zone.
 The fishery sector contributes an important part of national export earnings.
 A significant quantity of gas has been discovered at Sangu in the Bay of Bengal, the extraction of which has already started.
-Apart from these, a vast number of ships and craft of various types and sizes operate at sea for trade, commerce, fishing, research, exploration and extraction of oil, gas and minerals and so on.
-To exercise effective control, to ensure safety and security and protect national and international maritime interest at sea, all these diverse activities are brought under various national and international laws and acts.
+Apart from these, a vast number of ships and craft of various types and sizes operate at sea for trade, commerce, fishing, research, exploration, and extraction of oil, gas, and minerals.
+To exercise effective control, to ensure safety and security, and protect national and international maritime interests at sea, all these diverse activities are brought under various national and international laws and acts.

 Mission

-The coast guard's mission is to control piracy, illegal trafficking, protect the fishery, oil, gas, forest resources and environmental pollution in Bangladesh waters and coastal areas, ensure overall security and law and order through security assistance to seaports, conduct relief and rescue operation in the coastal areas during natural calamity.
+The coast guard's mission is to control piracy, illegal trafficking, and environmental pollution; protect the fishery, oil, gas, and forest resources in Bangladesh waters and coastal areas; ensure overall security and law and order through security assistance to seaports; and conduct relief and rescue operations in the coastal areas during natural calamities.